curiosag/picoservice/README.md

     geo(n) = 1 + 2 + ... + n-1 + n

+## event logging/recovery

+A log of events causing state change is used to restore the computation state and resume the compuation from the last operations logged.

+## tail call optimization

+With the limitation that logging and recovery of the function body happens at the granularity of the whole function call.
+That means, a partially computed function body can't be recovered, as it is possible otherwise.
+That should be possible here too actually.

+## TODO

+Since it is just an explorative prototype all kind of stuff is missing, among that

+- a model of the implemantation that allows to derive some charasteristics and guarantees, e.g. monotonicity.
+Perhaps [process networks](https://en.wikipedia.org/wiki/Kahn_process_networks#Process_as_a_finite_state_machine) are a field to look at.
+As far as it [is stated](http://bloom-lang.net/calm/) for the bloom language that here shouldn't be that far off.
+- perhaps restrict message passing to match conventional function call semantics
+- location transparency for function calls
+- remove restriction to a single functional parameter
+- primitives for sets and maps
+- mutability maybe
+- value de-duplication in event logs
+- add scatter/gather semantics at least, see [this](https://dsf.berkeley.edu/papers/cidr11-bloom.pdf) for consistency requirements
+- a compiler and integration to a source language.
+There shouldn't be a 2nd form needed for programs to get a picoservice-executed function
+- find a field of application, perhaps long running processes with big chunks as primitives like in a workflow system, just that you write your workflows in plan Java or whatever

 ## somewhat related

 - [propagation systems](https://www.cs.tufts.edu/~nr/cs257/archive/alexey-radul/phd-thesis.pdf)
 - [salsa actor language](http://wcl.cs.rpi.edu/salsa/)
 - [process networks](https://en.wikipedia.org/wiki/Kahn_process_networks)
+- [bloom](http://bloom-lang.net/calm/) programming language, but less so